 In this situation, it might make more sense to leave the reply in place chronologically, but provide a way to jump to the original message instead.

 In this example, a

-TAGMSG is sent to a channel with an ID provided by the server.
-A client sends a reaction reply to this message and the server sends an echo-message back to the client.
+PRIVMSG is sent to a channel with an ID provided by the server.
+A client sends a reply to this message and the server sends an echo-message back to the client.